arjkb/personal-story/_posts/blog/2018-02-19-book-review-kane-and-abel.md

 As mentioned, the story revolves around the rivalry between these two men, which was ultimately based off of a lack of communication and stubborness on both their parts.
 In my personal opinion, the reason for their hatred is not strong enough and does not justify the decades it lasted.

 The book is a true page-turner filled with suspense.
+Jeffrey Archer is an established story teller, and this work certainly does not disappoint.
 I lost count of the number of times I was blown away by the plot twists!
 There was never a point where I felt bored.

 In short, I -- a young adult in his 20s who hasn't begun to appreciate the classics just yet -- think Kane and Abel is an excellent novel.